 Whatever you feel most comfortable altering to become more retro is the best place to start, it’s different for everyone.
 I happened to begin with my hair and work my way down, so to speak.
 You can read more in-depth about my transformation here.

 I’ve always been someone who writes, though it used to be fiction, and I never had any intentions to start a blog.
 However I noticed around the time I reached about 2000 followers on Instagram that I was regularly getting questions from ladies who wanted to begin dressing in a retro style but didn’t know where to start or wanted tips/tricks.
 I also got asked a lot of questions about the fit of many of the items I wore in my outfit pictures I posted, so I asked my followers if they would read a blog if I were to start one to address all their questions.
 I was floored by the enthusiastic response and started one shortly after.
 It’s been a sometimes-stressful, always enriching and inspiring journey ever since.

 Don’t see a question here you’ve been wondering about?
-Leave it in a comment, through the contact form, or email email@example.com.
+Leave it in a comment or email firstname.lastname@example.org.